GeekyAnts/vue-native-website/src/docs/index.md

 order: 2
 ---

+First of all we would like to thank SmallComfort (https://github.com/SmallComfort/react-vue) for their efforts in creating the compiler.
 ## What is Vue Native?
 Vue Native is a mobile framework to build truly native mobile app using [Vue.js](https://vuejs.org/).
 Its is designed to connect [React Native](https://facebook.github.io/react-native) and Vue.js.